 Cymbalta medication is a powerful antidepressant that can interact with many medicines, foods, and substances.
-The effects of drug interactions with Cymbalta can range from benign or even beneficial to potentially life-threatening.
-Therefore, it is vital for patients to know what not to take with Cymbalta and what drugs interactions can be used during the treatment with minimal health risks.
+The effects of drug interactions can range from benign or even beneficial to potentially life-threatening.
+Therefore, patients need to have the correct information on what not to take with this drug and what drugs can be used during the treatment with minimal health risks.

 Cymbalta And Marijuana

 The simultaneous use of duloxetine and weed can produce moderate to severe side effects.
 Both Cymbalta medication and cannabis display CNS- and respiratory-depressant properties, which can turn hazardous when the substances are combined.
-For this reason, patients who use Cymbalta and cannabis for medical purposes should work closely with their doctors to determine the right dosage and minimize the risks.
+For this reason, patients who use it and cannabis for medical purposes should work closely with their doctors in providing the correct information on the current drugs they use to determine the proper dosage and minimize the risks.

-Sometimes, drug abusers wonder whether duloxetine can get them high and supplement it with marijuana upon discovering no psychoactive properties.
-In this case, it is incredibly difficult to monitor the dose of both substances and the person’s condition.
+Sometimes, drug abusers supplement it with marijuana upon discovering no psychoactive properties.
+It is challenging to monitor the dose of both substances and the person’s condition in this case.

-This way, mixing Cymbalta and recreational marijuana might result in prolonged central nervous system effects and difficulty breathing.
+This way, mixing this drug and recreational marijuana might result in prolonged central nervous system effects and difficulty breathing.
 Another popular combination is duloxetine and alcohol that can be particularly dangerous when mixed with cannabis.

 Cymbalta And Caffeine